WTF-Design/concrete-ui-tweaks/README.md

 - May be documented at some point

 ## Changelog
+1.13.0
+- More methods of detecting Concrete login pages

 1.12.0
 - Fix login symbol vertical alignment where affected by site styles.